BHoM/documentation/docs/Feature-specific guides/Revit/Pull/Requests-and-filtering.md

+# Revit requests and data filtering for Pull (and Remove)

 Requests are used to filter the elements in Revit document that are meant to be processed (e.g. pulled or removed).
 Currently there is over 20 requests available in Revit_Toolkit that could be divided into three categories presented below.
 Practical implementation of the requests is discussed in [Pull examples](Pull-examples).

 ### Filtering all Revit elements by properties